About The KHC Stock & Dividend

 Total KHC dividends received since then: 519 USD

 Overall I am happy with the KHC stock performance since I bought it, and the dividends I received.
-I plan to buy and hold the KHC stock forever, expecting the KHC dividend to be stable to slowly grow.
+I plan to buy and hold the KHC stock forever, expecting the KHC dividend to be stable and to slowly grow.

 Does Kraft Heinz still own Mondelez?